chaffybird56/morpho-plate/README.md

 # Automatic License Plate Recognition (ALPR) — Classical Morphology + OCR

 > A lightweight ALPR pipeline that detects plates, enhances them with **morphological image processing**, and reads text with OCR.
-Built to run in real‑time on roadway footage, with optional blacklist (watchlist) matching and clear visual overlays.
+Built to run in real‑time on roadway footage, with optional blacklist (watchlist) matching and clear visual overlays!

 ---